 How to Use the Newlywed Game for Coworkers

-How did we bring The Newlywed Game into our training session?
-If you’re not familiar with the basic game concepts, here is a link to an actual episode.
-I modified the rules to meet the purpose of our meeting.
+If you’re not familiar with the basic game concepts, here is a link to an episode of the Newlywed Game.
+Here are some modified rules to meet the purpose of your meeting.

-3. Participants sat back to back and wrote their answers to the series of questions that I asked.
+3. Have participants sit back to back and write their answers to the series of questions.

-4. If both partners answered correctly, they received a point.*
+4. If both partners answered correctly, give them a point.*

 * I made clear from the beginning that a) my judgment was final, so there was no use in arguing over answers and b) there would be no prizes, so people should worry more about finding out the correct answers than they should worry about keeping score.

 When was the last time you took a risk in your training or meeting design?
+Have you ever tried using the Newlywed Game for coworkers?
 I’d love to hear your stories in the Comment section!